julian-baldwin/parachute-browser/README.md

 Probably innumerable.

-It may be nice to hook into Parachute's test definition process to automatically update the browser as tests are defined and redefined, as well as extend this to support multiple testing frameworks, although realistically this probably would require a rewrite.
+Supporting multiple testing frameworks might be useful, although Parachute is pretty deeply ingrained in the codebase.
+Realistically this would probably require a rewrite to get the underlying architecture sorted out.